adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 2. Add users to one or more configured directory/security groups.

+3. Run User Sync in test mode. (`./user-sync -t --users all --process-groups`)

-3. Run User Sync.
+3. Run User Sync not in test mode. (`./user-sync --users all --process-groups`)

 4. Check that test users were created in Adobe Admin Console.

 ##### User Update

-1. Modify product group membership of one or more test user.
+1. Modify group membership of one or more test user in the directory.

-1. Run User Sync.
+1. Run User Sync. (`./user-sync -t --users all --process-groups`)

 2. Check that test users in Adobe Admin Console were updated to reflect new product configuration membership.